SupreethaS15/stock-price-brownian-process/README.md

 # stock-price-brownian-process
 This repository explores using Brownian motion to predict stock prices, leveraging the stochastic process' properties to develop accurate forecasting models.

+This project takes live stock data of netflix for prediction from yahoo finance.Change the link of data to predict for other companies in the model.py

 The key objectives of this repository are:

 	->Investigating the suitability of Brownian motion for modeling stock price dynamics